-When disenrolling in this case, it will be possible to refund part of the tuition fees that have already been paid (see Section 3.4.3).
+When disenrolling in this case, it will be possible to refund part of the tuition fees that have already been paid.
 The calculation of the tuition fee payable per month is based on twelfths.
 No refund is given if enrolment is terminated in June or July (effective 1 July or 1 August).
-Students can therefore submit the last request for disenrolment and refund on 31 May of an academic year at the latest.
+Students can therefore submit the last request for disenrollment and refund on 31 May of an academic year at the latest.
 Any requests received from 1 June onwards will not provide any entitlement to the refund of tuition fees.